Models in the Loop: Aiding Crowdworkers with Generative Annotation Assistants: Results

 The standard and adversarial data collection settings we use as baselines do not make use of GAAs, and are designed to replicate the \squadone{}~\cite{rajpurkar2016squad} and AdversarialQA~\cite{bartolo2020beat} annotation setups as closely as possible.
 However, in contrast to AdversarialQA, our setting only provides annotators with a financial incentive to \emph{try} to beat the model in the loop through the use of a bonus, and does not restrict annotators to only submitting model-fooling examples.

 The results, shown in Table~\ref{tab:results_baselines}, highlight the differences between the two annotation approaches.
 As expected, standard data collection is more efficient in terms of the time taken per example, as there is no requirement for annotators to make any effort to try to beat a model.
 However, the efficiency differences are not as large as seen in settings where annotators \textit{have} to submit model-fooling examples~\cite{bartolo2020beat}.
 We also find considerable benefits from adversarial data collection in terms of the validated model error rate and subsequent downstream performance.
-We note that the training data sizes in both these settings are relatively small, and the benefits of adversarial data collection have been shown to be more pronounced in the low data regime, likely due to increased example diversity.
-We would not necessarily expect these differences to be as pronounced with larger scale collection efforts.
-We also note that while our passages are sourced from Wikipedia, there may exist characteristic differences between these and the passages used in \squad{}.
-Furthermore, we highlight the considerably lower (i.e., better) adversarial human evaluation vMER scores achieved for our synthetically-augmented ELECTRA\textsubscript{Large} model-in-the-loop compared to the 8.8\% reported for RoBERTa\textsubscript{Large} by~\cite{bartolo2021improving}.
-We hypothesise that this is primarily due to two factors: the improved robustness of ELECTRA in comparison to RoBERTa, and more stringent example validation.
-For further evidence of the improved robustness of ELECTRA, see Appendix~\ref{appendix:addsent}.
+As observed by~\citet{bartolo2020beat}, adversarial data collection is more effective on adversarial test sets and aids domain generalisation, with slight performance degradation in the standard evaluation setting, which may be mitigated by increasing the amount of training data or combining with non-adversarial training data (for detailed results, refer to Appendix~\ref{appendix:plussquad}).
+The combined performance across evaluation settings is considerably higher for adversarial data collection.
+We note that the training data sizes in both these experimental settings are relatively small, and the benefits of adversarial data collection have been shown to be more pronounced in the low data regime, likely due to increased example diversity.
+Furthermore, while the passages used in this study are sourced from Wikipedia, there may exist characteristic differences between these and the passages used in \squad{}.
+We also observe considerably lower (i.e., better) adversarial human evaluation vMER scores achieved for our synthetically-augmented ELECTRA\textsubscript{Large} model-in-the-loop compared to the 8.8\% reported for RoBERTa\textsubscript{Large} by~\citet{bartolo2021improving}.
+We hypothesise that this is primarily due to two factors: the improved robustness of ELECTRA in comparison to RoBERTa, and more tightly-controlled example validation.
+For further evidence of the improved adversarial robustness of ELECTRA, refer to Appendix~\ref{appendix:addsent}.